destinymalone/head-first-java-cliffsnotes-example/chapter-1-dive-in-a-quick-dip-braking-the-surface/README.md

 ## Anatomy of a class

-When Java Virtual Machine starts running, it lookss for the class you give it at the command line.
+When Java Virtual Machine starts running, it looks for the class you give it at the command line.
 Then it starts looking for a specially-written method that looks exactly like:

 ````java